Asean needs more detailed plan for Myanmar crisis: Malaysia

 As a result, people's lives and livelihoods have been severely disrupted, with one million displaced internally, villages and civilian infrastructure destroyed and 7.8 million children out of school.

-Because of the sufferings, some local leaders feel that changes must be made, said Dr Heyzer.
+Because of the suffering, some local leaders feel that changes must be made, said Dr Heyzer.

 "They've asked me to establish a platform on greater inclusive dialogue to address problems that need to be resolved such as the humanitarian situation and the need to protect women and children," she said.